 Up until now, only men who played for Scottish clubs had been selected for the national side.
 Following a long period of debate about whether Anglo-Scots should be eligible for selection, the SFA Committee agreed unanimously to select in future the best players in Great Britain qualified by birth to play for Scotland.

 On Saturday 1 February, Queen's Park faced Celtic once again.
 On this occasion, it was the inaugural match of the new Glasgow League.
 Celtic had proposed the creation of the league and Queen's Park had agreed to take part.
 Queen's did not wish to join the Scottish League because of the commitment in terms of time and training that would be required of their amateur players if the club were to be competitive.
 However, a league containing only four clubs - Celtic, Queen's Park, Rangers and Third Lanark - was much more manageable.
 The financial arrangements were that the home side kept the stand gate receipts, with the rest split equally.
 This first match in the competition attracted a crowd of over 15,000 to Hampden Park, which showed that there was significant public interest in the league.
-Celtic enjoyed most of the early play but it was Queen's Park who took the lead through either Bob McColl or Tommy Waddell.
+Celtic enjoyed most of the early play but it was Queen's Park who took the lead through Tommy Waddell.
 Queen's were still largely on the defensive and Kenny Anderson in goal was having to be at his very best.
 The pressure finally told, however, and Celtic equalised.
 Once again the scorer is unclear.
 Either Allan Martin headed in a Ferguson cross or Sandy McMahon headed in a Martin cross.
 The second half of the match was end to end but it was Celtic who got the two points with a fine Martin goal near the end.
-It was disappointing for Queen's Park to lose their opening game in the Glasgow League but it was a satisfactory performance considering that the side contained two Strollers' backs - Samson and Brookes.
+It was disappointing for Queen's Park to lose their opening game in the Glasgow League but it was a satisfactory performance considering that the side contained two Strollers' backs - George Samson and A E Brooks (Angus?) - and that the main focus was on the Scottish Cup tie on the following Saturday.
+Tom Gibbons, John Gillespie, Bob McColl and Hugh Smith did not play and others had been asked to take no risks.

 Queen's Park's next match on Saturday 8 February 1896 resulted in what The Scottish Referee described as, "One of the greatest surprises in the history of the game in Scotland."
 The occasion was the Scottish Cup third round tie at Hampden Park.
 Although opponents St Bernard's were the Scottish Cup holders, Queen's Park were expected to win with comparable ease but failed to do so.
 The Spiders got off to a good start before a crowd of around 9,000 and Willie Lambie shot them into an early lead.
 St Bernard's were guilty of a number of fouls and Bob McColl had to go off injured after 15 minutes.
-St Bernard's were encouraged by this and equalised with a George Murdoch header from a Wilson free kick.
+St Bernard's were encouraged by this and equalised in 35 minutes with a George Murdoch header from a Wilson free kick.
 McColl eventually returned and the St Bernard's goal had several narrow escapes before half-time.
 After the interval, Robert Laing put the Edinburgh side ahead with a hard shot.
 After Queen's had a good penalty claim turned down, Jack Wilson extended the St Bernard's lead to 3-1 in a breakaway.
 Willie Lambie pulled a goal back from a McColl assist.
 Queen's pressed to the end.
 An equaliser seemed imminent but simply did not materialise and the Spiders slumped to a dispiriting defeat.
+St Bernard's had been the better side on the day.

 Queen's Park were next in action on Saturday 22 February with the second visit of the season to Beresford Park in Ayr to play the Parkhouse club.
-Queen's did not appear to take the game too seriously.
+Queen's did not appear to take the game too seriously and the team included a Stroller and four members of the Hampden Eleven.
 After a scoreless first half, the Spiders lost their centre forward (identity unknown) to injury at the start of the second period and played the rest of the game with ten men.
 Ayr Parkhouse then went into a three-goal lead through Kay (2) and Wallace.
 Queen's pulled two goals back through Willie Lambie and Dyke Berry but that was the end of the scoring.

 A week later, Queen's Park visited the Ayrshire town of Beith for the first time in 15 years.
 After heavy rain, the Muirfield pitch was a quagmire and good play was difficult.
 Queen's Park won 8-1.
 The Ardrossan and Saltcoats Herald gave the scorers of seven of Queen's goals as Howie (3), Lambie (2), Berry and Stewart.
 The Beith goal was credited to Chalmers.